 Preparing for a veneer requires minimal if any removal of tooth structure.
-Many of our patients can have a veneer placed without the need for any or minimal preparation.
+Many patients can have a veneer placed without the need for any or minimal preparation.
 If you are a candidate for both treatment options and wish to maintain your natural tooth, a veneer may be a better option.

 Will my front tooth crown look natural?

-Our office offers both Emax porcelain and zirconia crowns.
+Most cosmetic dentists offer both Emax porcelain and zirconia crowns.
 The material matches the natural shine and luster of enamel.
 Each restoration will be manufactured to blend in with the features of your natural smile.

-Dr. Fondriest will color match the visible portion of your restoration to blend in with your teeth.
+The dentist will color match the visible portion of your restoration to blend in with your teeth.
 The surface of permanent crowns will lie flush with nearby teeth.
 Once your new tooth is placed, few people if any will be able to tell that you underwent dental work.